 The establishment has been licensed by the HTA since August 2012.
-This was the establishment's third audit.
-Prior to that two site visits of the establishment have been conducted; the most recent previous audit took place in September 2018.
+This was the establishment's third formal audit.
+The most recent previous audit took place in March 2019.
+Since then a new CLHc has been appointed who is also a Consultant Transplant Surgeon and Surgical Director of Renal Transplant.